Does Your Boyfriend or Girlfriend Really Love You?

 It won’t surprise you to know that relationships have been known to end abruptly, not last forever, or simply sizzle out.
 Talk about an understatement!
 But that is just how it goes.

 If your partner is beginning to run a little cold in the relationship, it is quite possible that unless you figure out why and act accordingly, you may eventually separate.
-With that said, I can tell you that if that happens, there are definite steps you may take to not only restore your relationship, but to enhance it too.
+With that said, I can tell you that if that happens, there are definite steps you can take to restore your relationship (giving you a second chance to correct course.)

 Before we end, I have one final question for you: how have YOUR actions, language, and presence / attitude toward your partner changed over the course of your relationship?